 For dinner, have

 a special "Sunday food" that pleases all and becomes a family tradition -- a

 special bread, cake, pie, or other dessert.
 Dress it all up with a

-tablecloth, low lighting, "nice" (at least pretty) china, a nice wine, and
+tablecloth, low lighting, "nice" (at least pretty) china, a nice wine,

-begin the meal with the Prayer before Meals,
+Don't forget to begin the meal with the Prayer before Meals,

 faithful departed, and the souls of our ancestors and loved ones should

 never be forgotten)!
 Just after the Prayer Before Meals, father can

 ritually bless his children and offer a prayer to sanctify domestic

 life.
-I recommend the following blessing and prayers (which includes a prayer
+I recommend the following blessing and prayers (which includes a

-please consider praying these prayers in Latin!
+June).
+Fathers, please consider praying these prayers in Latin!

 nos et haec tua dona quae de tua largitate sumus sumpturi.
 Per Christum

-Bless us, O Lord,
+Bless us, O

-Christ, Our Lord, amen.
+bounty, through Christ, Our Lord, amen.